 Indigenous individuals are disproportionately affected.

 When it comes to the prevention of trafficking and exploitation, there is a lack of resources available that are grounded in Indigenous culture and community.
-In response, Ally Global Foundation has launched a new Indigenous-led program, Makwa Dodem, aimed at equipping and empowering Indigenous communities to prevent sexual exploitation.
+Ally launched Makwa Dodem in 2023 to fill this gap.

 Traditionally, the Bear Clan is entrusted with the protection, safety and healing of the people.
 Makwa Dodem's connection to the Bear Clan is more than just a name—it serves as a foundation for our work.